 But let's take a closer look at the differences.

-Where Your Prompt Goes
+Private Browsing with Local AI: Where Your Prompt Goes

 With a local AI model, the prompt always stays on your device.
 The text is processed straight away in the system's memory by a model that's already been installed locally.
 You don't need to do any external communication to complete the request.
+This architectural shift redefines what private browsing truly means in the age of AI.

 This difference is important when you're dealing with prompts that have personal or sensitive information.
 For example, drafting a private email, analysing an internal document, or working with account-related text all involve data that some users may not want to transmit outside their device.